orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - Fade: Renders transparent objects with simple alpha blending
   - Custom: Exposes all the blending options for you to adjust manually
 - Cutoff: Only visible when **RenderType** is **Cutout**.
 Controls the alpha cutoff value for the cutout render type
+- Enable Vertex Lights: Allows objects to receive lighting from non-important lights.
+Please note that only dynamic objects will receive such lighting.
+This is a Unity limitation.

 ### Depth